edfvr/edfvr/README.md

 # Ed Sagoe
+## pronounced "say go"
 Hi I'm Edmund.
 I love designing and building websites.
 My goal is to become a full stack developer.
 I have built some projects with Python.
-Currently I'm learning React JS in addition to my HTML and CSS skills so I can build more exciting websites.
+Currently I'm learning React JS in addition to my HTML and CSS skills so I can build much more exciting websites.

 Skills summary
 ---